 - Prosperous – contributing to global good by enabling societies around the world to derive benefit from strategy technological advances

-The programme carries out this vision through academic research (e.g. Digital Identity: ensuring that systems are trustworthy), applied research (e.g. Applied Research Centre for Defence and Security) and thought leadership (e.g. Technical advice for the NHS COVID-19 app).
+The programme carries out this vision through traditional academic research (e.g. DSO Partnership), capability development (e.g. Applied Research Centre for Defence and Security [ARC]) and policy analysis (e.g. Centre for Emerging Technology and Security [CETaS])

 The D&S programme is solving challenges across four key areas: